When wedding plans go awry

 November was a pretty busy month for the Howard Payne University Baptist Student Ministry(BSM); it is the month of the much anticipated NoShave November!
 This year we started selecting teams the last week in October to get everyone hyped up for the month that is ahead.
 We work very hard to incorporate students who are not specifically involved in BSM activities.

 The idea behind the Mustache Wheel of Doom is that we separate students into teams, then we ask the guys to grow out their facial hair all month.
-Throughout the month teams do fundraisers and encourage/p>/p>... [continue]
+Throughout the month teams do fundraisers and encourage others to sponsor their "face" through giving.
+We also sell t-shirts with... [continue]

 by Rand Jenkins on December 15, 2014 in faith